Lone Wolf and Cub: Library requests

 By 1990, many libraries understood the rise of graphic novels as a medium.
-Many were advised to purchase copies of various graphic novels to keep up public demand, listing many popular publications.
+Many were advised to purchase copies of various graphic novels to keep up with public demand, listing many popular publications.
 One of the most prominent graphic novels listed was Lone Wolf and Cub, focusing on the Japanese elements in the storytelling.
 They would continue to add the volumes of the graphic novel well into 2003.